bucs110a0spring22/ch-4-lab-tahmed50/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ The goal of the lab was to draw sin, cos, tan functions using turtle and "import math"

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ NONE

 ## REFERENCES:
- < List any outside resources used >
+one of my roommates helped me with the axis setup

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ NONE